The main character of your story will attract the most star power when it comes to casting. But are they the same as the protagonist?

 What sets the hero of the story apart?

 According to John August, the hero of the story is the person you hope to see "win."
 They're who you root for.
 That means your hero within the story can be subjective.
 It could be someone in only three scenes within a movie mostly about someone else.
+So you can have a supporting protagonist.

 The main character vs protagonist